greenelab/deep-review/sections/06_discussion.md

 To address the saturation failure mode, strategies have been developed to consider how the output changes between some reference input and the actual input, where the reference input represents a 'null' input that it is informative to measure differences against.
- Sundararajan et al., 2016 <cite> integrated the gradients as the input was linearly increased from the reference to its actual value (in their examples, which were on image-like data, they used a reference of all zeros).
+ Sundararajan et al. [@tag:Sundararajan2017_axiomatic] integrated the gradients as the input was linearly increased from the reference to its actual value (in their examples, which were on image-like data, they used a reference of all zeros).
 While the numerical integration adds computational overhead, the method is still more efficient on average than perturbation approaches.
  Further, by relying only on the gradients, the method is a fully black-box approach that is guaranteed to give the same answer for functionally equivalent networks.
-Shrikumar et al., 2017 <cite> developed DeepLIFT, a strategy that used the difference between a neuron's activation on the reference input compared to its activation on theactual input to improve the backpropagation of importance scores.
+Shrikumar et al., 2017 [@tag:Shrikumar2017_learning] developed DeepLIFT, a strategy that used the difference between a neuron's activation on the reference input compared to its activation on the actual input to improve the backpropagation of importance scores.
 DeepLIFT is a white-box method that requires knowledge of the network architecture, but it is more computationally efficient than integrated gradients.
- Lundberg & Lee., 2016 <cite> noted that several importance scoring methods, including DeepLIFT, integrated gradients and LIME, could all be considered approximations to the Shapely values <cite>, which have a long history in game theory for assigning contributions to players in cooperative games.
+ Lundberg & Lee [@tag:Lundberg2016_an] noted that
+ several importance scoring methods, including DeepLIFT, integrated gradients and LIME, could all be considered approximations to the Shapely values, which have a long history in game theory for assigning contributions to players in cooperative games.
  DeepLIFT introduced a modification which treated positive and negative contributions separately to address some failure cases of